Amethyst-Cat/ChessComplexity/README.md

 Results
 =====
 Almost all models achieved a 65% classification accuracy on the test set (around 0.63 categorical cross-entropy loss) and a mean-squared error loss of around 0.06 (about a 0.2 mean absolute error).
-The models are pretty successful in seperating complex positions from non-complex positions, sometimes making the mistake of classifying a messy position with only one legal move as a complex position.
+The models are pretty successful in seperating complex positions from non-complex positions.
 Complexity is approximated by the probability of an error given by the classification model multiplied by the mean value of the error given by the regression model.
 However, this is a relative measurement of complexity, not a measure of expected centipawn loss.
 Below are three of the most complex positions (deemed by the 1900-2200 model, which trained on the most amount of data - roughly 100k positions) along with three of the simplest positions chosen out of 1000 random positions from the 2015 World Cup.

 -picture of positions